gregsaun/prusa_i3_bear_upgrade/README.md

 Thank you Openbuilds for your hardware and community.

-Special thanks to DoItWithSmile for actively helping me testing the MK3 Full Upgrade and for all its supports and feedbacks.
+Special thanks to DoItWithSmile (jay3D), kabar03 and xequtor for actively helping me and for their feedbacks.

 ## Sources